BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 **Disclosing to third parties**

 We disclose information to third parties that help us operate, provide, improve, integrate, customize, support and market our Services.
-Data obtained through the short code program will not be shared with any third parties for their marketing reasons/purposes.
+All the above categories exclude text messaging originator opt-in data and consent; this information will not be shared with any third parties, excluding aggregators and providers of the text messaging services.

 _**Service Providers**_ : We work with third-party service providers to provide website and application development, hosting, maintenance, backup,